SUAI-TaskPlanner-Contest/TaskPlanner/Documentation/CalDav_description.md

 • cal_id: the uuid of the new calendar

 • supported_calendar_component_set: what kind of objects (EVENT, VTODO, VFREEBUSY, VJOURNAL) the calendar should handle.
+Should be set to [‘VTODO’] when creating a task list in Zimbra - in most other cases the default will be OK.

 ## Класс DAVObject